Retirement checklist: 12 important things to do before you retire

 5. Review your health insurance options

 Another important thing to do before you retire is to review your health insurance options.
 Being in retirement also means that you lose your health coverage through your employer.
-This means that you will need to look into different health coverage options offered through the government such as Medicare or explore other private options.
-Either way, your insurance options should be on your retirement checklist as they will play an important factor in the extent of coverage you get and how much it will cost you.
+You must look into the government’s different health coverage options, such as Medicare, or explore other private options.
+Either way, your insurance options should be on your retirement checklist, as they will impact the extent of coverage you get and how much it will cost you.

-Another reason you should know your health insurance options and how much they will cost you is that they will help you establish a retirement budget that works without exhausting your limited financial resources.
+Another reason to know your health insurance options and how much they will cost you is that they will help you establish a retirement budget that works without exhausting your limited financial resources.

 6. Understand all your assets and liabilities

 Another item you should not forget on your retirement checklist is understanding all your assets and liabilities.
-This might sound like a less pressing matter, but in reality, it is one of many things people get wrong when they are about to retire.
-The best way to retire is to accumulate a lot of assets that bring in passive income and have $0 in liabilities when possible.
+This might sound less pressing, but it is one of many things people get wrong when they are about to retire.
+The best way to retire is to accumulate many assets that bring in passive income and have $0 in liabilities when possible.

-This is why paying off your debts should be highlighted on your retirement checklist and you must pay them off before you retire.
-If you cannot pay off your debts, at least know exactly what they are and how they will affect your expenses and your retirement lifestyle.
+This is why paying off your debts should be highlighted on your retirement checklist, and you must do so before you retire.
+If you cannot pay off your debts, at least know exactly what they are and how they will affect your expenses and retirement lifestyle.

 This information will allow you to make informed retirement decisions and adjust your retirement lifestyle to accommodate your debts and pay off all your liabilities.
 For example, you can retire from a full-time job and get a part-time job just to cover your remaining mortgage payments.